sandstorm/UserManagement/README.md

 # TODOs

 * The standalone version does not provide a mechanism to create users via the CLI yet.
-  It's also not possible to configure which roles newly registered users get yet.
   Furthermore, a Forwarding Service for the standalone case is missing.
 * We haven't described all features in detail yet.
-* The extension options are not fully documented yet.
 * I18N.
 * Tests.